tomrndom/osf-website/src/pages/companies/index.md

       - alt: ZTE Corporation
         image: /img/companies/zte-lg.jpg
     text: >-
-      OpenStack Foundation Gold Sponsors provide funding and pledge strategic alignment to the OpenStack mission.
-There can be up to twenty-four Gold Sponsors at any given time, subject to board approval.
-If your organization  is highly involved with OpenStack and interested in becoming a Gold Member, read more about joining the  Foundation.
-Thank you to the following Gold Sponsors who are committed to OpenStack's success.
+      OpenStack Foundation Gold Members provide funding and pledge strategic alignment to the OSF mission.
+There can be up to twenty-four Gold Members at any given time, subject to board approval.
+If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the  Foundation.
+Thank you to the following Gold Sponsors who are critical to the global community's success.
     title: GOLD SPONSORS
   - companyList:
       - alt: Rackspace